Grow your international business with DHL Express Reach 220 territories across the world

 toxic substances 2

 TOXIC SUBSTANCES 6.1.
-Toxic Substances Substances that may cause death, injury or harm to humans of swallowed, inhaled or contacted by the skin. e.g. Cyanide, rat poison, herbicides, insecticide 6.2.
+Toxic Substances Substances that may cause death, injury or harm to humans when swallowed, inhaled or in contact with the skin. e.g. Cyanide, rat poison, herbicides, insecticide 6.2.
 Infectious Substances Substances known, or expected, to contain pathogens that can cause disease in humans or animals. e.g. Viruses, infectious diagnostic specimens, blood samples *DHL Express does not carry Class 6.2

 radioactive material